Position: DD Waiver Support Coordinator/Public Guardianship Representative

 Community Education through presentations to various community and school-based groups; Advocacy/Community Outreach Events; Trainings in relation to job-specific duties; Participation in Budget Hearings; Participation and involvement in at least one Arc Board Committee; Etc.

 Hours: The hours for this position can be flexible, although they will include many evening and some weekend commitments based upon the availability of individuals and families as well as the timing of organizational events.
-Telework is offered at least once a week post 90-day work period and upon approval by supervisory staff.
+Telework is offered at least once a week post 90-day work period and can be extended upon approval by supervisory staff.

 Minimum Qualifications: Any combination of education, experience and training equivalent to graduation from an accredited four-year college or university with a bachelor’s degree, plus one year of professional work experience in a human service field such as Social Work, Psychology, or Sociology.
 Must demonstrate effective oral, written, interpersonal communication principles and techniques and have strong critical thinking skills to advocate and navigate through complex systems.
 Must be organized and have multi-tasking abilities.
 Previous case management experience and prior experience directly working with individuals with disabilities.